RhysU/gplot/README.md

   -l             Use logarithmic scale for y axis.
   -o FILE        Save the plot to FILE with type chosen via the extension.
                  Encapsulated postscript (eps), PNG, JPEG, and SVG supported.
-  -r             Have the window manager raise the plot window.
   -s FILE        Save the generated gnuplot commands as a script called FILE.
   -t TITLE       Set TITLE as the plot title.
   -x XLABEL      Specify XLABEL as the x axis label.